 In \cite{ele1}, the notion of weak TRO equivalence was defined and its properties were studied in \cite{ele2, ele3} and \cite{elepaul}.
 It is important that the weak TRO equivalence of dual operator algebras is related to the notion of weak stable isomorphism.
 We recall some definitions and results from the above papers:

-\begin{definition} Suppose $A$ and $B$ are weak* closed algebras acting on the Hilbert spaces $H$ and $K$ respectively.
-We say that $A$ and $B$ are weakly TRO equivalent if there exists a TRO $M\subset B(H, K)$ such that \end{definition}
+\begin{definition} Suppose $A$ and $B$ are weakly* closed algebras acting on the Hilbert spaces $H$ and $K$ respectively.
+They are said to be weakly TRO equivalent if there exists a TRO $M\subset B(H, K)$ such that \end{definition}

 \begin{definition} Suppose $A$ and $B$ are dual operator algebras.
-We say that $A$ and $B$ are weakly $\Delta $-equivalent if they have completely isometric normal representations $\alpha $ and $\beta, $ respectively, such that $\alpha (A)$ and $\beta (B)$ are weakly TRO equivalent. \end{definition}
+We call them weakly $\Delta $-equivalent if they have completely isometric normal representations $\alpha $ and $\beta $ respectively such that $\alpha (A)$ and $\beta (B)$ are weakly TRO equivalent. \end{definition}

 If two dual operator algebras are weakly $\Delta $-equivalent, then they are weakly Morita equivalent in the sense of \cite{bk, kash}.
 The converse does not hold, \cite{ele2, ele3, ele4}.

 \begin{theorem} \cite{elepaul} Two dual operator algebras $A$ and $B$ are weakly $\Delta $-equivalent iff there exists a cardinal $I$ such that the dual operator algebras $A \otimes^\sigma B(l^2(I))$ and $B \otimes^\sigma B(l^2(I))$ are isomorphic as dual operator algebras.
 Here $ \otimes^\sigma $ is the normal spatial tensor product. \end{theorem}